Contextualist/grain/docs/source/tutorial_delayed.rst

    done adding to 2
    done adding to 3
    elevated_sum([1, 2, 3]) = 9
-   worker elogin1(local) starts cleaning up worker elogin1(local) clear
+   worker ...(local) starts cleaning up worker ...(local) clear
-   Time elapsed for all jobs: 0.3028046750696376
+   Time elapsed for all jobs: 0.303s

 We can observe that the three ``add`` tasklets run in parallel (You should see time elaspse for all tasklets roughly equal to that of the tasklet taking the longest